Sherry11211/Final-group-work/README.md

 ## Instructions on how to interact with the work

 **1.Click the number “1” on the keyboard and the pattern on the screen will move in a randomized trajectory.**
+- You cannot use '2,3,4' before using the '1' function since it will become a static effect after applying other dynamic functions.
+- Recommended order ‘0/5~1~Other’ or ‘1~Other’.
+- It is preferable to use '1' before '2, 3, 5', and there is no order constraint on '0, 5' in the stationary state.

 *Click “1” again to pause the track movement.*
 *At this point, the mouse clicks on which circle is selected will move with the mouse.
 Clicking the circle again will uncheck it.*